Student FAQ – Jeff Huang

 Can I meet with you?

-During non-sabbatical years, take a quick look at my busy/free times (I try to keep it up to date) to find some times between 11am and 6pm that fit with your schedule, and are adjacent to my other busy times.
+Take a quick look at my busy/free times (I try to keep it up to date) to find some times between 11am and 6pm that fit with your schedule, and are adjacent to my other busy times.
 The best ways to meet with me is to send me an email with a couple of times where we're both free, and a sentence about what you want to talk about.
 Or you can come by during my office hours if they are listed on my website (not always available).
 No appointment is needed for office hours.
 My office is 245 on the second floor of the CIT.
 You're also welcome to drop in whenever I'm in my office with my door open; how wide open my door is, is somewhat proportional to how open I am to being interrupted.